FreedomToTibet/survey-form/readme.md

-### An example of a survey-form: radio buttons, checkboxes, text inputs, selectors
+### Example of a survey-form: radio buttons, checkboxes, text inputs, selectors